jrochkind/attr_json/README.md

 model.my_datetime # => a Time object representing that, just like AR would cast
 ```

-These are all serialized to json in the `attr_jsons` column, by default.
+You can use ordinary ActiveRecord validation methods with `attr_json` attributes.

+All the `attr_json` attributes are serialized to json as keys in a hash, in a database jsonb/json column.
+By default, in a column `json_attributes`.
-If you look at `model.attr_jsons`, you'll see already cast values.
+If you look at `model.json_attributes`, you'll see values already cast to their ruby representations.

 But one way to see something like what it's really like in the db is to
-save and then use the standard Rails `*_before_type_cast` method.
+save the record and then use the standard Rails `*_before_type_cast` method.

 ```ruby
 model.save!
 model.attr_jsons_before_type_cast
 # => string containing: {"my_integer":12,"int_array":[12],"my_datetime":"2016-01-01T17:45:00.000Z"}
 ```

+## Specifying db column to use

 While the default is to assume you want to serialize in a column called
 `json_attributes`, no worries, of course you can pick whatever named